azl397985856/web-components-storybook/README.md

 ## Write Stories
 All the stories should be written inside the stories folder which located at the root folder.

-You can follow the structions of the example folder.
+You can follow the structions of the stories/example and stories/calendar folder.

 More details about writting a story, please move to the api section